Mercury Cougar: Seventh generation (1989–1997)

-On 26 December 1988, the seventh-generation Mercury Cougar was introduced for the 1989 model year.
-Developed from the second quarter of 1984, as a counterpart of the tenth-generation Ford Thunderbird, the $2 billion redesign of the two vehicles was intended to create handling benchmarked against far more expensive coupes (BMW 6-Series, Mercedes-Benz 560SEC, Jaguar XJS) while remaining in the same price segment.
+On December 26, 1988, the seventh-generation Mercury Cougar was introduced for the 1989 model year.
+Development began during the second quarter of 1984 along with the tenth-generation Ford Thunderbird; the $2 billion redesign of the two vehicles included benchmarking handling characteristics against luxury coupes such as the BMW 6-Series, Mercedes-Benz 560SEC, and Jaguar XJS while still targeting the same price point as their predecessors.
 During the development of the 1989 Cougar, the form factor of coupes shifted in the marketplace.

-At its 1989 debut, the Cougar was marketed largely as the flagship coupe of the Mercury division.
-As Mercury revised its model line during the 1990s, the Cougar became the sole two-door model offered by the division.
-As market demand shifted away from large two-door coupes, the Mercury Cougar and Ford Thunderbird were discontinued after the 1997 model year, with the final example produced on 4 September 1997.
+In its debut year of 1989, there were 97,246 Cougars produced, making it the best model year for the flagship coupe.
+As the 1990s progressed, market demand shifted away from large two-door coupes and the Cougar became the sole such model offered by the division.
+After a final-year production run of 35,267 units, the seventh generation of Cougar was discontinued, with the final example produced in late August of 1997.